 Review your current Internal Communications Strategy

 Before you begin developing a plan, assess your organization’s current situation.
-Conducting background research ahead of creating a strategy will help you understand the business needs and employee wants that will be instrumental in the success of your plan.
+Conducting background research before creating a strategy will help you understand the business needs and employee wants that will be instrumental in the success of your plan.

 It’s the perfect opportunity to analyze the strengths and weaknesses of your current internal communications program and find the gaps that can help or hinder your success.